deploymenttheory/terraform-provider-jamfpro/docs/resources/macos_configuration_profile_plist_generator.md

 Optional:

-- `dictionary` (Block List) A nested dictionary structure. (see [below for nested schema](#nestedblock--payloads--payload_content--setting--dictionary--dictionary--dictionary--dictionary--dictionary--dictionary))
+- `dictionary` (Block Set) A nested dictionary structure. (see [below for nested schema](#nestedblock--payloads--payload_content--setting--dictionary--dictionary--dictionary--dictionary--dictionary--dictionary))
+- `array_json` (String) An ordered plist array encoded as JSON.
+Preserves duplicate elements.
+Use instead of value or dictionary.
 - `value` (String) The value for the dictionary entry.

 <a id="nestedblock--payloads--payload_content--setting--dictionary--dictionary--dictionary--dictionary--dictionary--dictionary"></a>